SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

     Syntax: produce()

 	This is a very special predicate.
 It interrupts the reduction rule execution and allows the rule engine to run all pending production rules.
 Since these can *call* reduction rules in their actions and also in their conditions, this results in a stack of active execution environments.

+  - execute(function, arg1, ..., argN)

+    Executes the executable or script, which is identified with the first argument.
+Additional arguments will be passed to the executable enclosed by paranthesis and seperated by spaces.
+The default implementation supports the typical executable files, like EXE, CMD or BAT files, which can be run by Windows.
+Exit code **0** will be interpreted as success and everything else will indicate a failure and trigger backtracking.

 ### Event-based programming